ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ## 🔥 High-load wallet v3

-When working with many messages in a short period, there is a need for special wallet called High-Load Wallet.
-High-Load Wallet V2 was the main wallet on TON for a long time, but you had to be very careful with it.
-Otherwise, you could [lock all funds](https://t.me/tonstatus/88).
+You’ll need a specialized wallet called a **High-Load Wallet** to handle many messages quickly.
+High-Load Wallet V2 was the primary wallet on TON for a long time, but it required careful handling.
+Otherwise, you risk [locking all funds](https://t.me/tonstatus/88).

 [With the introduction of High-Load Wallet V3](https://github.com/ton-blockchain/highload-wallet-contract-v3), this issue has been resolved at the contract architecture level, and it consumes less gas.
 This chapter will cover the basics of High-Load Wallet V3 and highlight important nuances to keep in mind.